Conchita Montenegro

 Conchita Montenegro (born Concepción Andrés Picado; September 11, 1911 – April 22, 2007) was a Spanish model, dancer, stage and screen actress.
 She was educated in a convent in Madrid.

-Multitalented

-Montenegro first worked professionally as a model for the famous painter Ignacio Zuloaga y Zabaleta.
-During her childhood, she learned classical and Spanish dance.
-She was credited with revolutionizing the presentation of Spanish dances.
-Montenegro turned from dancing to dramatic acting and starred in numerous productions.
-She attained theatrical fame in Hollywood, France, and Germany by the time she was 13 years old.
-At the age of 16, she starred in the French film La Femme et le pantin (1928), directed by Jacques de Baroncelli.

 Screen success

 Montenegro came to Hollywood in June 1930 with a contract at Metro-Goldwyn-Mayer.
 She was 17 years old and could not speak English; however, in three months time, Montenegro became fluent enough to play the leading female part of Tamea Larrieau, Leslie Howard's love interest in the film Never the Twain Shall Meet (1931).
 Never the Twain Shall Meet is the English language version of a story written by Peter B. Kyne and was directed by W.S.
 Van Dyke.

 Before this performance, Montenegro had been cast in special Spanish-language versions of MGM movies, such as Call of the Flesh and Love in Every Port (both 1930).
 The former starred Ramon Novarro, and the latter featured José Crespo.

 Montenegro's next screen project was Strangers May Kiss (1931) starring Norma Shearer and Robert Montgomery, with Montenegro in the ingenue role as "Spanish Dancer."
 By mid-1931, Montenegro had left MGM and signed with Fox Film Corporation.